Old Westbury, New York: Village of Old Westbury (1924–present)

 When Robert Moses was planning the Northern State Parkway, the powers of Old Westbury forced him to re-site it five miles (8 km) to the south.
 Once the parkway was completed, many residents found it to not be the eyesore they had been anticipating and regretted making their commutes more inconvenient than necessary.
-In the 1950s, the state purchased land from Charles E. Wilson, a former president of General Motors who needed to sell off his Old Westbury estate to pull himself out of financial crisis and relocate to the nation's capital to serve in President Dwight D. Eisenhower's cabinet.
-The land, which runs along an edge of the village, was used for the Long Island Expressway.
+In the 1950s, the state of New York purchased land from Charles E. Wilson – a former president of General Motors, who needed to sell off his Old Westbury estate to pull himself out of financial crisis and relocate to the nation's capital to serve in President Dwight D. Eisenhower's cabinet.
+Portions of the land was used for the Long Island Expressway, which was constructed through the community in the late 1950s and early 1960s.